satya-das/cib/README.md

 <a name="disectionofcibgeneratedcode"></a>

 ## 10\.
 Disection of CIB generated code
-For better understanding of what CIB does we will consider examples to see what will happen if we want to publish SDK using CIB .
-We will start with trivial example and slowly build on that to understand what CIB will do in more complex cases.
+For better understanding of what CIB architecture is we will consider examples to see what will happen if we want to publish SDK using CIB.
+We will start with trivial example and slowly build on that to understand what CIB tool will do in more complex cases.
 Most part of code generated by CIB are solely for compilers.
 Developers (of both library and client) don't even need to look into them.
-But we will look into generated code to understand internal working of CIB.
+But we will look into generated code to understand CIB architecture.

 **Note**: All examples mentioned below are real programs, however tiny, they are working piece of code and also serve the purpose of testing CIB.

 **TODO**: _Update below explanation as the CIB tool has changed significantly._

-<a name="example-1:asimpleclass"></a>
+<a name="example-1-asimpleclass"></a>

 ### 10.1\.
-Example-1: A Simple Class
+Example-1 - A Simple Class
 To begin with we will consider following example:

 [**File: pub/example.h**]: